skrrp/example.skrrp.net/README.md

 ### SVG

-The icons for changing theme are included in the bundle and are free to use.
+The icons for changing theme are included in the MIT license and are free to use.

 ### Fonts